ivangabriele/storage-migrator/README.md

 [![License][img-license]][lnk-license] [![NPM Version][img-npm]][lnk-npm]
 [![Unit Tests][img-unit-tests]][lnk-unit-tests] [![Coverage][img-coverage]][lnk-coverage]

-Manage your local storage migrations like you would with a database.
+Manage your Local Storage migrations like you would with a database.

 ---